yiisoft/docs/guide/en/start/workflow.md

 * the homepage, displayed when you access the URL `http://hostname/index.php`,
 * the "About" page,
-* the "Contact" page, which displays a contact form that allows end users to contact you via email,
+* the "Contact" page, which displays a contact form that allows end-users to contact you via email,
-* and the "Login" page, which displays a login form that can be used to authenticate end users.
+* and the "Login" page, which displays a login form that can be used to authenticate end-users.
 Try logging in with "admin/admin", and you will find the "Login" main menu item will change to "Logout".

 These pages share a common header and footer.
-The header contains a main menu bar to allow navigation among different pages.
+The header contains the main menu bar to allow navigation among different pages.

 You should also see a toolbar at the bottom of the browser window.
 This is a useful [debugger tool](https://github.com/yiisoft/yii2-debug/blob/master/docs/guide/README.md) provided by Yii to record and display a lot of debugging information, such as log messages, response statuses, the database queries run, and so on.

-Additionally to the web application, there is a console script called `yii`, which is located in the applications base directory.
+Additionally, to the web application, there is a console script called `yii`, which is located in the applications base directory.
 This script can be used to run background and maintenance tasks for the application, which are described in the [Console Application Section](tutorial-console.md).